Reference Quadrupole Moments of Transition Elements from Lamb Shifts in Muonic Atoms

-Following this, we find that, depending on the element in question, nearly $4-5\%$ of the incident muons reach the $2s$ state (see Table~\ref{table: energies}).
+Following this, we find that, depending on the element in question, nearly $4-5\%$ of the incident muons reach the $2s_{1/2}$ state (see Table~\ref{table: energies}).
 Once populated, the $2s_{1/2}$ level can decay through three possible channels: (i) Allowed electric dipole transitions to $2p_{3/2}$ and $2p_{1/2}$; (ii) Forbidden magnetic dipole transition to $1s_{1/2}$; and (iii) A two-photon decay to $1s_{1/2}$.
-Precise transition probabilities for all channels are calculated using MCDFGME, and using the two-photon decay rate from~\cite{2020-Andreev}, the branching ratio (BR) for each decay channel is determined.
+Precise transition probabilities for all channels are calculated using MCDFGME, and the two-photon decay rate from~\cite{2020-Andreev} and the branching ratio (BR) for each decay channel is determined.
 The results are presented in Table~\ref{table: energies}, where it is observed that the BR is $25\%$ for the lighter elements and increases to $28\%$ in Zn.
-Considering the $2s$ population and BR, we find that $\approx1.2\,\%$ muons cascade through the $2s_{1/2} \to 2p_{3/2}$ state via photon emission in all elements of interest.
+Considering the $2s_{1/2}$ population and BR, we find that $\approx1.2\,\%$ muons cascade through the $2s_{1/2} \to 2p_{3/2}$ state via photon emission in all elements of interest.
 The Lamb shift transition is thus two orders of magnitude weaker than the prominent transitions used, for example, for radius determinations~\cite{1974-engfer_charge}.
 With the above yield, $7.5\,$kHz implanted muons result in $\approx17$ photons per second exiting from the upstream surface.
 Assuming a geometry similar to the one described in Ref.~\cite{2024-unger_mmc}, then $2\times10^{-4}$ of these photons reach the active area of the detector, resulting in a signal of $12$ photons per hour.

 These photons are distributed among the six allowed hyperfine transitions, taking into account the magnetic dipole and electric quadrupole moments.
 As indicated in Table~\ref{table: energies}, the quadrupole interaction parameter $B$ is comparable to the fine-structure splitting.
 Therefore, to accurately estimate the hyperfine transition energies, it is essential to account for static hyperfine mixing.
-Consequently, we evaluate the non-diagonal hyperfine interaction matrix between the $2p_{1/2}$ and $2p_{3/2}$ levels.
-It occurs between sublevels with the same $F$ and parity, so that only the $F=1$ and $F=2$ sublevels of these two fine-structure components are affected.
-For each $F$, the hyperfine matrix is re-diagonalized independently using both the diagonal and non-diagonal matrix elements.
-This procedure yields corrected hyperfine level energies and mixing coefficients, thereby providing an accurate description of the mixed hyperfine states.
+Consequently, we correct for the non-diagonal hyperfine interaction matrix between the $2p_{1/2}$ and $2p_{3/2}$ levels.

 After obtaining the corrected transition energies, we calculate the transition probability of a muon from one hyperfine level ($F^\prime,~J^\prime$) to another ($F,~J$) and deduce the expected spectrum shown in Figure~\ref{fig:Spectrum_Cu}.
 We note that the natural linewidths are $\Gamma\approx52\,$eV, resulting from the strong electric dipole $2p_{3/2} \to 1s_{1/2}$ transition.
 The natural linewidths are narrower than the resolution of solid-state detectors~\cite{2005-HPGe}, but wider than that of an MC detector~\cite{2020-MMC-detector, 2022-TES_resolution, 2025-saito_application}.